fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - Process and event handling of a patient (event, comment, date, responsible person, institution): show, search, add, change, delete an event
 - Filter function: own patients, institution patients, all patients.
 - Sort patients, diagnosis, drugs, processes and orders by different attributes.
+- Diagnosis catalog (ICD-10): search and show a diagnosis.
+- Drugs catalog: search and show a drug.

 Non-functional:
 - The application can be used on tablet during a consultation (main use).